What is the most valuable resource in the universe? Jonathan Edwards would answer that question with, “time.”

 4. Time is Precious Because Once It’s Gone It’s Gone

-Or as Edwards put it, “time is very precious, because when it is past, it cannot be recovered.”
-Edwards explains that money and possessions can be lost, yet be recovered again.
-A man can lose his entire fortune, yet in the course of only a few years climb back up.
-But not so with time.
+Lastly, time is precious because it is a one-time-use commodity, or as Edwards put it, “time is very precious because when it is past, it cannot be recovered.”
+Edwards explains that money and possessions can be lost and recovered again.
+A man can lose his entire fortune, yet in the course of only a few years make back what he has lost.
+Not so with time.
 When time is gone, it is truly gone.
-Yet, how often do we in laziness watch our days and hours circle the drain of worthless pursuits?
+Yet, how often do we, in laziness, watch our days and hours circling the drain of worthless pursuits?

 The expression, “our days are numbered” is biblical.
-We have an allotted number of moments, and once a moment is spent, it is gone forever (Job 14:5).
+God has given us an allotted number of moments.
+Psalm 139:16 says, “In your book were written, every one of them, the days that were formed for me, when as yet there was none of them.”
+But once each one of those days is spent, it is spent forever.
 Edwards emphasizes this sobering reality by calling us to look back on the years wasted.
 “If we have lived fifty, or sixty, or seventy years, and have not improved our time, now it cannot be helped.
 It is eternally gone from us.
 All that we can do, is to improve the little that remains.”

-This article has only presented the tip of the iceberg of this great work.
+This article has only presented the tip of the iceberg of Jonathan Edwards’s great work.
 I encourage you to read the whole thing, it’s not long.
-Here’s a free PDF version of Jonathan Edward’s The Preciousness of Time and the Importance of Redeeming ItThe Preciousness of Time by Jonathan Edwards (4 downloads)
+Here’s a free PDF version of Jonathan Edwards’s The Preciousness of Time and the Importance of Redeeming ItThe Preciousness of Time by Jonathan Edwards (4895 downloads )